kawu/hhu-dl-materials-2020/char/README.md

             ys.append(self.f(x))
         return ys
 ```
-Example of its usage in combination with character-level embeddings:
+Here's an example of its usage in combination with character-level embeddings:
 ```python
 import torch.nn as nn